SIE 510: Overview

 This course covers theoretical and practical aspects of GIS applications and application development using the Python programming language.
 The course reviews GIS models and operations, various application areas, and dependencies between models and applications, conceptual data modeling, database development, and analysis.
 The course requires completion of several lab exercises, a short application presentation, and development and completion of an application project.

 A. Class Sessions

 - On-campus Students: Tues and Thursday, 9:30 – 10:45 Tues & Thurs, Room 326 Boardman Hall

-- Live Broadcast: Available at http://connect.maine.edu/sie510/ Online students may view and participate in the live sessions but are not required to do so.
+- Live Broadcast: Available on Zoom at https://maine.zoom.us/j/239336012.
+Online students may view and participate in the live sessions but are not required to do so.